pakenfit/toast-it/README.md

 - `type (optional)`: The type of the toast message.
 Possible values are `'success'`, `'error'`, `'warning'`, `'info'`, or `'loading'`.
 Default is `'info'`.
 - `message`: The text message to be displayed in the toast.
 - `duration (optional)`: The duration of the toast message in milliseconds.
 Use `'infinite'` for an indefinite duration.
 Default is `3000` milliseconds.
-- `bgColor (optional)`: The background color of the toast.
-Default is white.
 - `textColor (optional)`: The text color of the toast message.
 Default is `black`.
 - `iconColor (optional)`: The color of the toast icon.
 Default is undefined (uses default color for each type).
 - `iconSize (optional)`: The size of the toast icon.
 Default is undefined (uses default size for each type).